ReactiveCocoa/ReactiveCocoa/README.md

 ⚠️ [Looking for the Objective-C API?][] ⚠️ [Still using Swift 2.x?][]

 ## What is ReactiveSwift?
-__ReactiveSwift__ offers composable, declaractive and flexible primitives that are built around the grand concept of ___streams of values over time___.
-These primitives can be used to uniformly represent common Cocoa and generic programming patterns that are fundementally an act of observation.
+__ReactiveSwift__ offers composable, declarative and flexible primitives that are built around the grand concept of ___streams of values over time___.
+These primitives can be used to uniformly represent common Cocoa and generic programming patterns that are fundamentally an act of observation.

 For more information about the core primitives, see [ReactiveSwift][].